jobini/subscene_downloader/README.md

 <h2><b>To add</b></h2>

-1. Download subtitles for movies that are not in individual movie folders. - DONE
+1. Download subtitles for movies that are not in individual movie folders - DONE
 2. Add support for subtitles in other languages

 <h2><b>License</b></h2>